 - Look after your physical health.
 Loss of appetite can lead to dehydration, which can have a serious impact on wellbeing.

 - Make time for relaxation activities like meditation, reading or yoga.
-There are some great apps apps that can help.
+There are some great apps that can help.

 - Contact organisations such as Heads Up, Black Dog Institute or SANE Australia for advice and counselling.